+- □ Two or Three Spiral Binders

-- □ Scissors
+- Scissors

-- Colored Pencils/Highlighter Pens
+- □ Colored Pencils/Highlighter Pens

-- Glue Stick/Tape
+- □ Glue Stick/Tape

-- □ Straightedge
+- Straightedge

 - □ 3-ring binder

 Attendance: Attendance is not optional.
 Students are expected to attend all class meetings, be on time, and be in class the entire class session.
 Two tardies can be counted as an absence.
 Four (4) absences may result in a drop from the course.
 However, if you decide to drop the course, it is your responsibility to make the drop official in the Admissions and Records office or else possibly receive a grade of F.